AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 `For best results, please add it to the beginning of PATH in your profile.`

-I ignored this warning for now.

-## 5. Creating an Ampersand-compiler

-To generate RAP3 we need an Ampersand-compiler.
-The RAP3 user will also use that compiler.
-For both reasons, we need a working Ampersand compiler on the server.
-This step requires sections 3 and 4 to be finished successfully.

-Haskell puts the `ampersand` file on `~/.local/bin/`.
+Haskell puts the binaries it produces on `~/.local/bin/`.
 For this reason I have added this directory to the `$PATH` variable by changing the file `~/.profile`.
 In this file I edited:

 `# set PATH so it includes user's private bin if it exists`